 Bookings are subject to availability of the guide.
 Please contact us before making a booking.

-About San Rock Paintings
+Visit the San Rock Paintings of the Drakensberg

-These rock paintings are hidden gems waiting to be discovered and enjoyed.
+The rock paintings in the Drakensberg are hidden gems waiting to be discovered and enjoyed.
 Discovering these paintings with the help of a guide is a truly rewarding feeling.
 Rock art experts feel strongly that these paintings are of the world’s most sophisticated art pieces.
 However, you need not be a fan of art to appreciate these paintings.
 The art paints a picture of the life of the San people, giving us a beautiful glimpse into the history of the Drakensberg.
 Paintings include pictures of people and animals, like the eland antelope which can still be found roaming areas like the Cobham Nature Reserve.